zmaqutu/3D-Pathfinding-Visualizer/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Future Scope
-* Add trees and buildings as wall objects
+* Add model of the martian surface and a package delivery robot for visualization
 * Add button to toggle node information as text on each node in shortest path
-* Add funcitonality to move start and finish nodes by dragging
-* Add control panel to edit world setup more
 * Add more algorithms to visualize

-<p align="center">Made with ❤️ in React.js</p>
+<p align="center">Made with ❤️ in React JS</p>